Pickleball in Nicaragua: History, Growth & Outlook (2021–2025)

 In 2025, Nicaragua’s pickleball trajectory looks even more promising as the following developments are in various levels of planning and development:

-- Guacalito de la Isla (aka.
-Mukul Resort)is an exclusive gated-community and resort with an 18-hole golf course and tennis courts.
-They are installing both pickleball and padel courts that should be ready by the end of 2025, but like Rancho Santana’s current courts or those at Hacienda Iguana, they are not public access but are available through their respective community or resort business models.
+• Guacalito de la Isla (aka.
+Mukul Resort) is an exclusive gated-community and resort with an 18-hole golf course and tennis courts.
+In September 2025, they added both a pickleball and padel court, but like Rancho Santana’s current courts or those at Hacienda Iguana, they are private access through their respective community or resort business models.

 Perhaps most importantly, pickleball in Nicaragua is now making its way into local communities as a grassroots movement, with makeshift courts and community play happening in towns like Rivas, León, Granada, and Esteli.
 These groups are creating Instagram accounts like Pickleball Rivas and Pickleball Managua, and they are meeting regularly and organizing tournaments.
 After a quick look at the level of play, it is clear that the local scene is still very early and raw, and that’s because it’s totally fresh, with pickleball being played by people that have, in many cases, no history in sports activities.
 And that’s part of the beauty of pickleball: It’s accessibility allows a broad spectrum of people to engage in a healthy, fun activity that transcends differences to build happy communities.